aicentre-csg/aicentre-csg.github.io/index.md

-We are a research group in the School of Science & Technology at [City St George's, University of London](https://www.citystgeorges.ac.uk/).
+We are the Artificial Intelligence Research Centre in the School of Science & Technology at [City St George's, University of London](https://www.citystgeorges.ac.uk/).

 Our work bridges the gap between fundamental artificial intelligence research and real-world impact.
 We collaborate across disciplines to design intelligent systems that are interpretable, efficient, and responsible.